gpric001/rshell/README.md

 ##Bugs:

-There are files for the "Cd" command that changes directory but it is not implemented
+-There are files for the "Cd" command that changes directory but it is not implemented